sleak-lbl/weekly-emails/items/hwflex.md

-### Flex QOS Available on Cori Haswell Nodes Following Maintenance
+### Flex QOS Now Available on Cori Haswell Nodes

-Following Wednesday's maintenance, a "flex" QOS will be available on the Cori Haswell partition.
+A "flex" QOS is now available on the Cori Haswell partition.
 This QOS is aimed at users whose jobs are capabile of running for a relatively short amount of time before terminating.
 For example, if you are running a code that is capable of checkpointing and restarting where it left off, then you may be able to use the flex QOS.

 Benefits to using the flex QOS include
 - The ability to improve your throughput by submitting jobs that can fit into